-In the previous paragraphs, reference time is noon.
+Up to now, all methods use instantaneous data acquired around noon.
 In what follows we want to assess the impact of overpass time on the reconstruction of the diurnal cycle.

-Both methods were tested for different time of overpass in order to estimate the most relevant hour to scale diurnal ET.
+Both methods were tested for different hours of overpass in order to estimate the most relevant hour to scale diurnal ET.

-We observed that the number of available data is similar from 10:00 a.m. to 02:00 p.m. for each site.
+We observed that the number of available data is similar from 10:00 LT to 14:00 LT for each site.

-- Figure 4 shows the influence of the time of overpass on the estimation of the water lost through evaporation (computed with EF method) at seasonal scale.
-The Nash criteria testifying the efficiency of the evaporation reconstitution, presented on Fig. 4, is higher when the reference instantaneous measurement is taken at noon.
-Before and after, this efficiency is deteriorated: the furthest the time of day representative- - ness is from noon, the weakest the efficiency.
-Note that, in that case, seasonal scale means that only the evaporation occurring during clear sky days is taken into account.
-The evaporation of cloudy days is not evaluated and does not amount to the total cumulative quantity.
-It is shown that the actual water lost through evapotranspiration is underestimated by 5% to 18% (depending on the sites) at noon by our model.
-This underestimation increases with an earlier or later time of overpass (from 14% to 37% at 10:00 a.m.).
-This underestimation remains relatively small within the 11:00 a.m. to 01:00 p.m. time frame.
+Figure 6 shows the influence of the time of overpass on the estimation of the cumulative amount of water lost through evaporation at seasonal scale when the EF extrapolation method is applied.
+The sum corresponds to all clear sky days since the extrapolation method can only be applied for those conditions.
+The Nash-Sutcliffe efficiency between the reconstructed and the observed seasonal evapotranspiration for the same selection of clear sky days peaks at noon.
+It is shown that the actual water lost through evapotranspiration is underestimated by 5 to 18 % (depending on the sites) at noon by our model.
+This underestimation increases with an earlier or later time of overpass (from 14 to 37 % at 10:00 LT), except for two sites.
+This underestimation remains relatively small within the 11:00 LT to 13:00 LT time frame.